wp-plugins/tweet-wheel/readme.txt

 2. The queue.
 Very controlable and customisable.
 You can shuffle tweets, tweet them on go, pause / resume the queue.
 Just check it out!

 == Changelog ==

+= 0.2 =
+* Forced a tweet length to 140 characters and ditched anything after the limit
+* Fixed characters counter on the post edit screen - it now properly calculates a link length
+* Fixed pausing and resuming the queue
+* Prevented a queue item duplication after post's title has changed
+* Replaced drag icon with an image to improve it's displaying across all browsers
+* Fixed character encoding in the tweet preview on the post edit screen
+* Fixed character encoding for sent tweets

+* Wording has been amended in a few places
+* Decreased WP Cron interval from 1 hour to 15 minutes to improve accuracy
+* Added a preview of recently tweeted tweet at the top of the queue
+* Done some code cleanings

 = 0.1 =
 * Initial release